-Geo object: Traffic separation scheme crossing (TSSCRS) (A)Attributes: CATTSS DATEND DATSTA RESTRN STATUS INFORM NINFOM
+Geo object: Traffic separation scheme crossing (TSSCRS) (A)

+DATSTĂ Attributes: DATEND STATUS INFORM NINFOM CATTSS RESTRN

-- Junctions other than crossings and roundabouts should be encoded using the object class TSSLPT (see clauses 10.2.1.1 and 10.2.1.6). - A TSSCRS object must not overlap a TSEZNE object at its centre. - In some cases, a precautionary area is established where routes meet or cross (see clause 10.2.1.8).
+- Junctions other than crossings and roundabouts should be encoded using the object class TSSLPT (see clause 10.2.1.1). - A TSSCRS object must not overlap a TSEZNE object at its centre. - In some cases, a precautionary area is established where routes meet or cross (see clause 10.2.1.8).